-Neck spasms are described as involuntary muscular contractions in the neck.
+Neck spasms are involuntary muscular contractions in the neck.
 Essentially, the muscles turn hard, taut and painful.

 These spasms might arise after an injury, poor posture, overuse or stress.
 It is likely to arise among individuals who engage in continuous computer work who develop a stiff neck.
 The spasms might also occur after an uncomfortable sleep at night.